X2Go

 Host:

-- You need to type in the IP address for the machine that is set up for X2Go.
-You will fine the IP by logging into the iaas machine on ssh and type
+- You need to use hostname of the machine.
+You cannot type in the IP address for the machine because direct connections from entry are not allowed.
+You will find the hostname by logging into the iaas machine on ssh and type

-- You need to type in the IP address for the machine that is set up for X2Go.
-You will fine the IP by logging into the iaas machine on ssh and type
+- You need to use hostname of the machine.
+You cannot type in the IP address for the machine because direct connections from entry are not allowed.
+You will find the hostname by logging into the iaas machine on ssh and type

 Login/username: